Validating WKT and GeoJSON with Pydantic v2

 if gtype == "wkt" and not isinstance(geom, str):

-raise ValueError("Expected string for geometry_type='wkt'")
+raise ValueError("Expected a string for geometry_type='wkt'")

 if gtype == "geojson" and not isinstance(geom, (dict, str)):

-raise ValueError("Expected dict/string for geometry_type='geojson'")
+raise ValueError("Expected dict/JSON string for geometry_type='geojson'")

 return data